 Convinced that it is not only technological innovations that make the difference in your organisation, but also - and above all - your people?
 Are you looking for tools to digitisalise your organisation in a people-oriented way?
 Find out how to evaluate the impact of (digital) technology on employees and the workability of their jobs, and learn about digital tools to help employees and teams work (together) more efficiently.

-Digitisation is moving forward very quickly in the food industry and this brings a lot of challenges along with it.
-Digital transformation goes hand in hand with a skill revolution.
-There is a shift in skills whereby the combination of soft skills and digital know-how are essential.
+Digitalisation is moving forward very quickly in the food industry, which entails quite a few challenges.
+The digital transformation goes hand in hand with a skills revolution.
+In this skills shift, the combination of soft skills and digital know-how takes centre stage.

-These new technologies mean new adaptations for employees.
-The relationship between various tasks in an organisation will change and digitisation requires more than just simply implementing a particular technology.
-It is therefore very important to include the human factor in this process.
+After all, new technologies require employees to adapt.
+The relationship between various tasks in an organisation will change and digitalisation requires more than simply implementing a particular technology.
+It is therefore essential to include the human factor in this process.
 There are two crucial questions here.